 Ancestry, Ethnicity and Race provides a detailed look at the ancestral, Hispanic and racial makeup of Ohio’s 200+ ethnic categories.
 Profiles are included for the state, for all counties, and for all places with 50,000 or more residents.
 In the ranking section, data is displayed three ways: 1) by number, based on all places regardless of population; 2) by percent, based on all places regardless of population; 3) by percent, based on places with populations of 50,000 or more.

 Statistical Profiles of 1,336 Places & Counties in Ohio, organized by county, gives detailed profiles which bring together all the data points into a single profile for place based on Census 2010 and updated data from the American Community Survey.
 We have added current government statistics and original research, so that these profiles pull together statistical and descriptive information on every Census-recognized place in each state.

 Index of Country and Place Names: This index makes it easy to find the specific profile for a specific place name.

-Free Online Access with Print Purchase
+Three Years of Free Online Access with Print Purchase

-Buyers of the fourth edition of Profiles of Ohio get FREE ONLINE ACCESS!
+Buyers of the sixth edition of Profiles of Ohio get FREE ONLINE ACCESS!
 The online site offers users immediate access to sortable comparative ranking charts that allow for quick and easy comparisons of all populated places in the state.
 Plus, online access provides additional data points only available online!